 There are tours on almost every aspect of London, from Harry Potter to The Beatles and the monarchy.
 Hotel staff are extremely knowledgeable about what’s available and can assist with booking.

 - Secret London Walking Tour – Fun London Tours offer a lot of options that are fun for locals and tourists alike as they explore aspects of London that not many know about.
-Starts at Trafalgar Square.
-15-minute walk (0.7 mile).
+Starts at Trafalgar Square (0.7 mile).

 - London By Night Tour – See London, rather than a traffic jam, at nighttime.
 The company comes highly recommended and offers dozens of other tours.
-Starts at Green Park.
-20-minute walk / 10 minutes by Tube (1 mile).
+Starts at Green Park (1 mile).

 - Drink London Tour – Drink your way through many of London’s most historic pubs from St Paul’s to Holborn.
-10 minutes by Tube (2 miles).
+Starting point: 2 miles.

 Best Nearby Restaurants

 - Greyhound Café – Inventive, exciting, and authentic Thai food in a trendy setting with outside seating.
-2-minute walk (150m).
+(150m).

 - Ember Yard – Mouth-watering wood-fired Mediterranean sharing plates from the Salt Yard group.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Roka – A haute cuisine take on the traditional Japanese Robata grill.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Corazon – Excellent Mexican food whipped up from scratch at reasonable prices.
 A great bar, too.
-4-minute walk (0.2 mile).
+(0.2 mile).

 - Temper – Sustainable meat smoked and barbequed in the middle of an underground restaurant.
-7-minute walk (0.3 mile).
+(0.3 mile).

 - Mildreds – Ever-popular groundbreaking vegetarian restaurant (now with branches elsewhere in the city) that even the most carnivorous will love.
 No bookings.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Hoppers – Mouth-watering Sri-Lankan food that has people queuing as soon as the doors open.
-9-minute walk (0.4 mile).
+(0.4 mile).

 - Bocca di Lupo – Choose small or large portions of the seasonal menu that features dishes from every region of Italy.
-9-minute walk (0.5 mile).
+(0.5 mile).

 Best Nearby Bars and Breweries

 - Brewdog – A bar from the Scottish brewery taking over the world with DIY co-op ‘punk’ ethos and fantastic beers.
-5-minute walk (0.2 mile).
+(0.2 mile).

 - Liquorette – Kitsch bar, plastered with 1970s posters, serving good pizzas and choice alcohol with the option for cocktails to go: try their signature ‘Cha-Chunker’.
-5-minute walk (0.3 mile).
+(0.3 mile).

 - The Dog and Duck – Tiny pub with dining room famous for serving George Orwell and Madonna.
 Packed with locals every night.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - The French House – This Gallic bar-restaurant is a true Soho institution.
 Go to discover its full history and lengthy famous guest list.
-9-minute walk (0.4 mile).
+(0.4 mile).

 - Ceviche – Full flavor at this Peruvian bar-restaurant with excellent Pisco cocktails and food that does Lima proud.
-9-minute walk (0.4 mile).
+(0.4 mile).

 - Swift – Elegant 2-story bar focusing on excellent cocktails and a staggering collection of over 250 whiskeys.
-10-minute walk (0.5 mile).
+(0.5 mile).

 - Bar Termini – Brilliantly simple menu (and prices) showcasing the things this friendly Italian bar cares most about: coffee, cocktails, and negroni.
-11-minute walk (0.5 mile).
+(0.5 mile).

 Best Nearby Cafes

 - ScandiKitchen – Scandinavian deli with delectable open sandwiches and pastries for breakfast, lunch, or teatime.
-6-minute walk (0.3 mile).
+(0.3 mile).

 Nearby Shopping & Cool Shops

 - Oxford Street – London’s ultimate shopping street offers over a mile’s worth of high street brands and department stores.
-2-minute walk (0.1 mile).
+(0.1 mile).

 - Liberty London – This iconic department store, world-famous for its floral and paisley prints, sits at the northernmost end of Carnaby street.
-8-minute walk (0.4 mile).
+(0.4 mile).

 - Carnaby Street – This street, just before Oxford Circus Tube station, made London the height of fashion in the Swinging Sixties and still buzzes with shoppers and many restaurants.
-9-minute walk (0.4 mile).
+(0.4 mile).

 - Hamleys – For those with children, be sure not to miss Hamleys on Regent Street – the biggest toy store in the world.
-10-minute walk (0.5 mile).
+(0.5 mile).

-- Bond Street (0.8 mile, 16-minute walk) and Regent Street (0.5 mile, 8-minute walk), which both lead off Oxford Street to the south, and St Christopher’s Place (0.7 mile, 15-minute walk) just to the north of Selfridges, are the areas to hit nearby for luxury brands.
+- Bond Street (0.8 mile) and Regent Street (0.5 mile), which both lead off Oxford Street to the south, and St Christopher’s Place (0.7 mile) just to the north of Selfridges, are the areas to hit nearby for luxury brands.

 - Selfridges – With its designer brands and incredible food hall, this is the one shop not to miss on Oxford Street.
-17-minute walk (0.8 mile).
+(0.8 mile).

 - British Museum – Considered one of the best museums in the world with millions of treasures from all regions and eras.
-11-minute walk (0.6 mile).
+(0.6 mile).

 - Buckingham Palace – Stroll down the wide avenue, The Mall, from Trafalgar Square and walk in the footsteps of the British monarchy.
-18-minute walk (1 mile) to Admiralty Arch (start of The Mall).
+Admiralty Arch (start of The Mall) is 1 mile away.